gasduster99/sppComp/try1/try1_2.md

 * Sampling
-	* Since the our model requires separate parameters for each species and rockfish market categories tend to have many species, the number of species in a market category should, and appearantly is,
+	* Since the our model requires separate parameters for each species and rockfish market categories tend to have many species, the number of species in a market category should, and apparently is,
 	* Sort requirements do not eliminate the need for port sampling.
 	* The proliferation of market categories over time in the sampled catch has not been matched with an increase in sampling effort, effectively reducing the